Channel drift: Cable

-Nickelodeon's cable channel Nicktoons is another example of channel drift, though that channel had already been an overflow channel for Nickelodeon.
-In 2014, Nicktoons added sports content to its lineup to little viewer interest, but the block continued as three of the programs (NFL Rush Zone, WWE Slam City and Wild Grinders) were produced by sports leagues or to promote Viacom personalities on other networks (for Wild Grinders, MTV host Rob Dyrdek).
-For a time, Nicktoons' schedule has begun to feature live-action sitcoms on a cyclical basis, depending on the current output and success of Nickelodeon's animated series.
-As of mid-2024, animation-focused spinoff Nicktoons became entirely dedicated to reruns of SpongeBob SquarePants.
+Nickelodeon's cable channel Nicktoons provides another example of channel drift, though that channel was already an overflow channel for Nickelodeon.
+In 2014, Nicktoons added sports content to its lineup with little resulting viewer interest, but the new sports block continued, as three of the programs—NFL Rush Zone, WWE Slam City, and Wild Grinders—were produced by sports leagues or to promote Viacom personalities on other networks (e.g., Wild Grinders to promote MTV host Rob Dyrdek).
+For a time, Nicktoons' schedule began to feature live-action sitcoms on a cyclical basis, depending on the output and success of Nickelodeon's animated series.
+As of mid-2024, animation-focused spin-off Nicktoons became fully dedicated to reruns of SpongeBob SquarePants.

-Channel drift can also result from a network's owner purchasing a competing channel and drifting one or both channels' formats to avoid overlapping.
-The aforementioned TNN was one example of this, as its Southern culture programming overlapped extensively with CMT's.
-ABC Family was also an example as The Walt Disney Company's 2001 purchase of the channel from News Corporation dramatically reduced its carriage of children's programming in order to avoid redundancy with Disney Channel.
-Destination America, a channel prone to frequent format changes over the course of its history, began as a network targeting rural middle America; parent company Discovery Communications' purchase of the former Scripps cable networks brought it under the same corporate umbrella as Great American Country, and thus Destination America began adding professional wrestling (briefly) and paranormal ghost-hunting programs to its schedule; the paranormal programming has since shifted to the Travel Channel.
-Both GAC and Destination America were candidates to be reformatted entirely in 2019 to make way for the Magnolia Network, which replaced DIY Network when it launched in 2021.
-GAC was spun off to Great American Media the same year.
+Channel drift can also result from a network's owner purchasing a competing channel, and then drifting one or both channels' formats to avoid any resulting overlap.
+TNN was an example of such media cross-ownership, as its Southern cultural programming overlapped extensively with CMT's.
+ABC Family was another example: The Walt Disney Company's 2001 purchase of the channel from News Corporation dramatically reduced ABC Family's children's programming to avoid redundancy with the Disney Channel.
+Destination America, a channel prone to frequent format changes historically, began as a network targeting rural middle America.
+Destination America's parent company, Discovery Communications, purchased the former Scripps cable networks, bringing it under the same corporate umbrella as Great American Country.
+Thus, Destination America began to add professional wrestling (briefly) and paranormal ghost-hunting programs to its schedule; the paranormal programming has since shifted to the Travel Channel.
+Both GAC and Destination America were candidates for complete reformatting in 2019 to make way for the Magnolia Network, which replaced the DIY Network when it launched in 2021.
+GAC was spun off to Great American Media that same year.

-Another case of channel drift is HLN, which started as CNN2.
-Its format originally consisted of rolling half-hour newscasts that were updated periodically throughout the day; one year after its launch, the channel changed its name to CNN Headline News to better reflect the rolling news format.
-By 2005, its programming began to include hour-long specialty and discussion-based news programs similar to those found on the main CNN channel (such as Showbiz Tonight, Nancy Grace and Issues with Jane Velez-Mitchell) and by 2013, it had ceased its scaled back rolling news coverage further – relegating it to morning and early afternoon timeslots – and shifted toward crime mysteries and docudramas, showing programs such as Forensic Files.
+Another case of channel drift is HLN, which began as CNN2.
+This channel's format originally consisted of rolling half-hour newscasts that were updated periodically throughout the day.
+A year after its launch, the channel changed its name to CNN Headline News to better reflect this rolling news format.
+By 2005, the channel's programming began to include hour-long specialty and discussion-based news programs similar to those found on the main CNN channel.
+Examples include Showbiz Tonight, Nancy Grace, and Issues with Jane Velez-Mitchell.
+By 2013, the channel had further reduced its rolling news coverage—relegating it to morning and early afternoon time slots—and shifted toward crime mysteries and docudramas, showing programs such as Forensic Files.

-The drifting of channels to lineups dominated by reruns as a cost-cutting measure has become a major movement in the 2020s, as cable has lost subscribers, with general interest channels being especially prone to the phenomenon.
-Such channels are left with little to distinguish them, other than price, from free ad-supported streaming television channels—Internet television channels designed to compile mostly archival programming to the viewer for free.
+The drift of channels to lineups dominated by reruns—as a cost-cutting measure—has become a major trend in the 2020s; cable television has lost subscribers, with general interest channels being especially prone to the trend.
+Such channels remain with little to distinguish between them, other than price; they range from free ad-supported streaming television channels to Internet television channels designed to compile mostly free archival programming.